\CPL\Project\Graphics and Multimedia

 Abstract

 We introduce methods for augmenting aerial visualizations of Earth (from tools such as Google Earth or Microsoft Virtual Earth) with dynamic information obtained from videos.
-Our goal is to make Augmented Earth Maps that visualize the live broadcast of dynamic sceneries within a city.
-We propose different approaches to analyze videos of pedestrians and cars, under differing conditions and then augment Aerial Earth Maps (AEMs) with live and dynamic information.
-We also analyze natural phenomenon (clouds) and project information from these to the AEMs to add the visual reality.
+Our goal is to make Augmented Earth Maps that visualize plausible live views of dynamic scenes in a city.
+We propose different approaches to analyze videos of pedestrians and cars in real situations, under differing conditions to extract dynamic information.
+Then, we augment an Aerial Earth Maps (AEMs) with the extracted live and dynamic content.
+We also analyze natural phenomenon (skies, clouds) and project information from these to the AEMs to add to the visual reality.

 System Overview